mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

     Solutions:

-    - Initialize it with "null" in the light quotation.
+    - Initialize it with `null` in the light quotation.
     - Create it without light quotation.
     - Allow the child to be optional (`[0..1]`).